kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 They are sent in the body of the request [realtime:subscribe](/core/1/api/api-reference/controller-realtime/subscribe)
 :::

-A filter is composed of [term](/core/1/koncorde/essentials/terms) can be composed with [operands](/core/1/koncorde/essentials/operands).
+A filter is composed of [term](/core/1/koncorde/essentials/terms) that can be composed with [operands](/core/1/koncorde/essentials/operands).

 For example if I want to receive only drivers with the `B` license:
 ```json